McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} This release introduces an additional dedicated search page.
 On this page, displayed search results have more space making it easier scanning thru large number of results.

-  To activate this feature, you need to [configure it](basics/customization#activate-dedicated-search-page) in your `config.toml` as a new outputformat `SEARCHPAGE` for the home page.
+  To activate this feature, you need to [configure it](basics/customization#activate-dedicated-search-page) in your `hugo.toml` as a new outputformat `SEARCHPAGE` for the home page.
 If you don't configure it, no dedicated search page will be accessible and the theme works as before.

   You can access the search page by either clicking on the magnifier glass or pressing enter inside of the search box.